varun-jayakumar/webapp-fork/README.md

 - npm must be installed
 - postgresql:15 must be installed and service shoule be started
-- there must exist a user "postgres" and password as "mypass"
+- there must exist a user "postgres" and password as "<your_password>"
 - have a local instance of postgres running in port **5432**
 - add sample env file:

+example .env file

 ```
 DB_USERNAME="postgres"